jpetrucciani/nix/README.md

 ### [default.nix](./default.nix)

-This file acts as the entrypoint for nix to pin my nixpkgs version to the rev and sha256 found [in the sources directory](./sources/nixpkgs.json).
+This file acts as the entrypoint for nix to pin my nixpkgs version to the rev and sha256 found [in the flake.lock](./flake.lock).

 ### [home.nix](./home.nix)